Virtual-Viking-Longship/Ship-Annotations/annotations/yard.md

 _**rá/siglu-rá** f., pl. ráar_ (Old Norse) [citations: [[prose](https://onp.ku.dk/onp/onp.php?o63168)/[poetry](https://lexiconpoeticum.org/m.php?p=lemma&i=66095)]

-A horizontal pole of wood on the mast from which a square sail is suspended.
+A horizontal beam of wood on the mast from which the upper edge of the square sail is supported.

 <div align="center">